MilesMcBain/friendlyeval/README.md

 ```

 ### Supplying column names to be assigned to (lhs variant)
 A more useful version of `double_col` allows the name of the result column to be set.
-Here's using what was typed, `dplyr` style:
+Here's using what was input, `dplyr` style:

 ```
 double_col <- function(dat, arg, result){